jmmoses99/Friedman/README.md

  Tests can be found in tests/testthat folders.
 I used the P53_Human_Protein for tests and it should be easy to load the data after installing all packages.
 I also included other protein data sets for the user to use if they would like.

+The IDPsBio R package uses both S3 and S4 objects.
+The protein data sets that I included are S4 objects.
+They can be read using Biostrings.